socketstream/socketstream/doc/guide/en/client_side_code.md

 #### '/entry.js' - A single point of entry

-The `/entry` module is a regular module with a special distinction: it is the only module to be required automatically once all files have been sent to the browser.
+The `entry` module has a special distinction: it is the only module to be required automatically once all files have been sent to the browser.

-The `entry.js` (or `entry.coffee`) file is created for you by default when you make a new project.
+An `entry.js` (or `entry.coffee`) file is created for you by default when you make a new project.
 It contains a small amount of boiler-plate code which you may modify to handle the websocket connection going down, reconnecting, and (critically), what module to `require()` next once the websocket connection is established.

 ### Should I put library X in 'libs' or 'system'?